Teamwork-6D/teamwork-client/docs/source/how_to_use.rst

 How to use the Project
 =======================

-This area is used to provide various guides on how to use the Teamwork App as intended and avoid various issues.
+This page is to provide the user a clesr guide on how to use the Teamwork App as intended and to ensure they don't run into any issues.

 ## Getting Started with Create React App